cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 Since your project uses webpack, you'll be using `webpack-dev-server` to facilitate the matching of the styling and display rules of component.

 <alert type="info">

 If you have separate webpack configurations for development and production, use the development configuration.
-It'll give better location information using sourceMaps.
+It'll give better location information using SourceMaps.

 </alert>

 ```js